British armoured formations of the Second World War: Tank Brigades

 The initial April 1938 Tank Brigade establishment was for the brigade to muster 175 tanks; each of its three battalions comprising 57 tanks, 29 officers, and 484 other ranks.
 The brigade headquarters would contain four tanks but could vary depending on the situation, while the battalion headquarters would contain two infantry tanks and four light tanks.
 Under the command of the battalion was three companies; each consisting of a headquarters, issued with one infantry tank and one light tank, and five sections, each mustering three infantry tanks.

-On 7 April 1941, the first change was made; the formations would drop army terminology and adopt cavalry terms.
+On 7 April 1941, the first change was made; the formations would drop infantry terminology and adopt cavalry terms.
 The brigade would now be able to muster 178 tanks, with each battalion made up of 58 tanks, 35 officers, and 547 other ranks.
 The brigade headquarters was issued four cruiser tanks and the battalion headquarters four infantry tanks.
 The battalion's three squadrons would comprise five troops, each of three infantry tanks, and a squadron headquarters of one infantry tank and two close support infantry tanks.
-The battalion remained the same through to August 1942, when each battalion headquarters was given an anti-aircraft troop of eight anti-aircraft tanks raising the battalions strength to 66 tanks, 37 officers and 588 other ranks.
+The battalion remained the same through to August 1942, when each battalion headquarters was given an anti-aircraft troop of eight anti-aircraft tanks raising the battalion's strength to 66 tanks, 37 officers and 588 other ranks.

 In November 1943, each brigade was allocated two anti-aircraft tanks and three bridge laying tanks, while each tank battalion headquarters had two of its anti-aircraft tanks replaced by observation tanks.
-The headquarters of each regiment was allocated 11 light tanks, while the squadrons themselves remained unchanged.
-Each battalion could muster 52 infantry tanks, 11 light tanks, six close support tanks, six anti-aircraft tanks, two observation tanks, 38 officers and 670 other ranks.
-The brigade totalling 240 tanks.
-Later in the year, the observation tanks would be removed from the battalion headquarters and eight would be assigned to the brigade headquarters.
-In January 1945, the final change was made to the tank brigade; they were to be redesignated armoured brigades and be reorganised along to the final armour brigade structure as authorised on 18 January.
+The headquarters of each regiment was allocated 11 light tanks, while the squadrons remained unchanged.
+Each battalion could muster 52 infantry tanks, 11 light tanks, six close support tanks, six anti-aircraft tanks, two observation tanks, 38 officers and 670 other ranks, the brigade having 240 tanks.
+Later in the year, the observation tanks were removed from the battalion headquarters and eight were assigned to the brigade headquarters.
+In January 1945, the final change was made to the tank brigade; they were renamed armoured brigades and reorganised to the final armoured brigade structure as authorised on 18 January.